datsfilipe/react-with-script-html-tags/README.md

-# React Application With Script Html Imports
+# React Application With Script Html Tags

 This project was made to test the react environment into script html tags, just for curiosity.